Readers’ Favorite Books: 2022 Edition

 I loved the way the library became a community and how the reading list brought people together. –Cindy H.

-In this heartwarming YA fantasy, Linus is a caseworker at the Department in Charge of Magical Youth.
-When he’s called to a classified assignment to visit 6 children deemed dangerous, he meets their caretaker, Arthur.
-As Linus and Arthur connect, secrets are exposed and Linus must choose between destroying the home of the children or risking them destroying the world.
+When Linus is called to a classified assignment to visit 6 children deemed dangerous, he also meets their caretaker, Arthur Parnassus, who is dedicated to the children’s safety.
+However, as Linus and Arthur connect, secrets are exposed.
+Linus must choose between destroying the home of the children or risking them destroying the world.

 The characters in this book, especially the children, are incredibly likable!
 I was completely drawn in by their story and pulled for all the good things to happen for them.
 It was a beautiful statement on finding the value in all people that warmed my heart. –Jodi F.